Online Accounting Degrees

 You will complete 120 credits to graduate during three semesters in the fall, spring, and summer and learn about key accounting topics, such as tax, audits, and international business.
 You will also complete the university’s required general education curriculum that includes liberal arts, math, and science.
 While you study, you will have access to many resources through the World Campus platform and will receive the same accounting degree as on-campus students.
 With an online accounting degree from Penn State, you can expect a salary between $54,600-$91,100.

 What do Accountants Do?
+What can I do with an Accounting Degree?

 According to the United States Department of Labor, individuals with accounting backgrounds play many different roles within an institution.
 Some who study accounting, go into a more “traditional” accounting role, as defined, roughly, as one who oversees and computes taxes and analyzes and reconciles financial statements.
 Others follow a route into financial reporting and asset management.
 Nonetheless, all accountants must be well versed in the laws regarding taxes and financial planning regulations.
 As such, most accountants are required to be able to justify their findings within these parameters.
 Accountants have a skill set required by pretty much any organization or individual making transactions.
 Therefore, there is a relative variance in accounting work environments.